robinrendle/robinrendle.com/_posts/dartmoor.md

 I stop what I’m doing for a moment and think about how this truck will be passed on, player to player, all across this brutal landscape.
 Likes begetting Likes, forever.

-And for the first time in a video game, I wish a stranger well.
-As this place might not be in favor of us, but we can all be in favor of eachother.
+And for the first time in a video game I wish a stranger well as although this place might not be in favor of us, we can all be in favor of eachother.